- Travel and Places

 Walt Disney World: Experience The Disney Christmas Magic During Thanksgiving Week

-Fortunately, my family and I visited Walt Disney World on Thanksgiving Day rather than Christmas Day 2014 when The Magic Kingdom closed its gates for nearly five hours in the morning due to the capacity crowd at the world’s most visited theme park.
+Fortunately, my family and I had visited Walt Disney World on Thanksgiving Day rather than Christmas Day on our first trip.
+That's because The Magic Kingdom closed its gates for nearly five hours in the morning due to the capacity crowd at the world’s most visited theme park.

-A few days later on New Year's Eve 2014, The Magic Kingdom opened its gates at 7 a.m. and closed them to new visitors three hours later due to capacity crowds.
+A few days later on New Year's Eve, The Magic Kingdom opened its gates at 7 a.m. and closed them to new visitors three hours later due to capacity crowds.

 That's right, Disney had to turn people away.
 In fact, 77 million people visited the U.S. Disney Parks in 2014 - 20 million of those visited The Magic Kingdom.
 And even with adult, one day ticket prices surpassing $100 for the first time this year, I sincerely believe that Disney will once again, have to turn people away.